 Head to my Best Accommodations in Savannah page to see a list of my favorite hotels and B&Bs (and learn why I like them!) or do a search below to see what’s available.

 If you’re staying at 17Hundred90 and don’t feel like venturing out, the inn’s own restaurant is a popular spot to grab a bite to eat.
 The menu has a wide range of choices, so there should be something to suit everyone’s needs.

 Like a true Southern establishment, they bring out fresh biscuits and honey butter before your meal.
 That in itself should be enough to make you want to reserve a table!

 If you’re looking to have a drink in a quiet pub-like atmosphere and relax after a day of sightseeing, 17Hundred90’s bar makes an ideal place.
 It reminds me of an old episode of Cheers.

-Insider Tip: Most of the ghost tours and haunted pub tours stop by the inn on a nightly basis, so you might run into large crowds outside.
+Many of Savannah’s ghost tours — especially the haunted pub tour options — stop by the inn on a nightly basis, so you might run into some crowds outside.

-Overall, I love this quaint little hotel for its history and for the haunted factor, but particularly for its quiet east side location.
+Overall, I love this quaint little inn for its history and for the haunted factor, but particularly for its quiet east side location.